martinghunt/AllTheBacteria/docs/metadata_sqlite.rst

 * ``ASM_DLR``: downloading the reads failed.
 * ``ASM_SYL``: sylph failed.
-This is actually because the downloaded FASTQ files are truncated (despite having the correct md5 sum) and causes sylph to crash.
-In future, the pipeline checks for this by checking that FASTQ files are valid gzip files.
+This is actually because the downloaded FASTQ files are truncated - despite having the correct md5 sum - and causes sylph to crash.
+This is in older (before 2025-05) files, and has since been replaced with ``ASM_FQ_GZIP``.
+* ``ASM_FQ_GZIP``: At least one of the downloaded run files has a truncated FASTQ file, despite having the expected md5sum.
+  FASTQ files are valid gzip files.
 * ``ASM_SHV``: shovill failed.
 * ``ASM_LEN``: the assembly is too long or short.